Lower Back Pain Doctor

 We're here to help.

-Momentum Medical works very hard with our patients who have been injured in auto accidents and other injuries that are effecting their quality of life.
+Momentum Medical works very hard with our patients who have been injured in auto accidents and other injuries that are affecting their quality of life.
 We know it may be difficult for you to get the treatment you need because of the injuries you’ve sustained but its not impossible.

 That’s why we provide transportation services for our patients.
 If you need assistance getting to one of our offices for treatment, ask us about your options.